RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Optimizing the Feedback Iterations Across Models

 \section{Optimizing the \#Feedback Iterations Across Models}

-In Section~\ref{sec:feedback_agent_iterations} we focused on DeepSeek-V3 to illustrate how iterative refinement impacts extraction.
-Here we report the corresponding results for the other main models.
-Figure~\ref{fig:feedback_iterations_models} shows that the qualitative pattern is highly similar.
+In Section~\ref{sec:feedback_agent_iterations}, we used DeepSeek-V3 to illustrate how iterative refinement impacts extraction.
+Here we report results for other models, which show a highly similar qualitative pattern (Figure~\ref{fig:feedback_iterations_models}).

-In a first place we see that GPT-4.1 and Gemini-2.5-Pro exhibit strong improvements after the first feedback round.
+First, GPT-4.1 and Gemini-2.5-Pro exhibit strong improvements after the first feedback round.
 However, additional iterations lead to negligible increases in ROUGE-L. Claude-3.7, on the other hand, demonstrates a more sustained improvement curve.
 While the first iteration still provides the majority of gains, the second round still delivers measurable additional gains, suggesting that Claude can leverage feedback corrections more effectively than the other models.